 there are lots of great points to grab on to, but i suppose the most important for me is the incomplete connection between pedagogical purpose and non-joylessness ("pleasure," not "joy"). the idea -- simple to grasp and very hard to implement -- is that reading for class needs to be both more and less than fun:

 When I think about how I want to make the act and experience of reading in my classes create delight, pleasure, discovery, I have to also think about how I want that reading to require my guidance and how I can guarantee that this reading is knowledge-producing as well as pleasurable.
 In short, to justify the value of taking a course here with me, an experience which doesn’t come cheap.
-I can’t just say, "Let us talk about how this book pleases us."
+I can’t just say, "Let us talk about how this book pleases us."that is exactly right for the humanities, i'd say, but does it apply in my field?

 a bit later in the essay burke goes on to say that

-I think for me, it’s about playfulness in how we read in courses, about being able to switch channels from weighty historicism to aestheticism to personal reflection to information extraction without relentlessly or ideologically demanding any of those as exclusive practices of reading.
+I think for me, it’s about playfulness in how we read in courses, about being able to switch channels from weighty historicism to aestheticism to personal reflection to information extraction without relentlessly or ideologically demanding any of those as exclusive practices of reading.and

-It’s about leaving room for different kinds of minds to get different kinds of value from reading a kind of text, and mixing up the types and modes of writing that we use to explore a subject.
+It’s about leaving room for different kinds of minds to get different kinds of value from reading a kind of text, and mixing up the types and modes of writing that we use to explore a subject.this sort of reflection sounds fantastic when applied to novels, or the cultural significance(s) of novels, or (say) the construction of narratives about events in a community.

 i'm a little less certain how i'd go about reconciling "delight, pleasure, discovery" in the interpretive act of reading with the need to document and predict exactly what the "events in a community" were. which is another way to say: when we're teaching empirical social science, how do we usefully "switch channels from weighty historicism to aestheticism to personal reflection to information extraction"? put it another way -- and here think about what it means to take pleasure in math: to what extent does social science have room for "different kinds of minds"? everyone in my classroom needs to understand how hypothesis testing, case selection and model identification work. at a fundamental level, it wouldn't be political science without those things.